gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 It describes the thing and its interface in a simple example: How it is used, and what it does.
 Of course, the test does not work, as there is no *thing* yet.
 So we disable the test, but our goal is to make it green.
-We write another - this time a unit test, to guide us towards writing the code that will make the acceptance test green.
+We write another - this time a unit test, to guide us towards writing the code that will make the acceptance test pass.

 And this is the first of three descending strategies which i call: **Skip and Descend**.

 ### Skip and Descend

-In Skip and Descend we use a blackbox test to drive the decision which immediate collaborators will be needed to suffice the test.
+In Skip and Descend we use a test to drive the decision which immediate collaborators will be needed to suffice the test.
 But we acknowledge the fact that implementing those collaborators on the basis of this test would be too big of a step.
 So we disable the test and descend to start test driving the just defined collaborator.
 We may rinse and repeat until we arrive at a leaf whose unit is small enough to be implemented.
 After implementing the leaf we would ascend again to the previously disabled test where we would then use the collaborator we just built.
-Kind of like Mikado.
+Kind of like mikado.

 Leads to [sociable unit tests](https://martinfowler.com/bliki/UnitTest.html) and test overlap[^TestOverlap].
 Where test overlap happens we aim to minimize it, and use the sociable unit tests to cover integrations only.